Codenical/Java-Interview-Questions/README.md

 ## Contact

-For any questions or suggestions, feel free to reach out to us at [contact2ckv@gmail.com](mailto:contact2ckv@gmail.com).
+For any questions or suggestions, feel free to reach out at [contact2ckv@gmail.com](mailto:contact2ckv@gmail.com).